 - In a large bowl, combine chicken parts, garlic, oregano, pepper, coarse salt to taste, vinegar, olive oil, prunes, olives, capers and juice, and bay leaves.
 Cover and marinate it overnight in the fridge.

 - O the next day, preheat the oven to 350F.

 - Arrange chicken in a single layer in one or two large, shallow baking pans and spoon marinade over it evenly.

 - Sprinkle chicken pieces with brown sugar and pour white wine around them.

-- Bake for 50 minutes to 1 hour, basting frequently with pan juices.
-Chicken is done when thigh pieces, pricked with a fork at their thickest, yield clear yellow (rather than pink) juice.
+- Bake for 50 minutes to 1 hour, and baste the chicken frequently with pan juices.
+Chicken is done when it reaches at least 165F inside, and the juices run clear.

 - To serve Chicken Marbella cold, cool to room temperature in cooking juices before transferring to a serving platter.
-If chicken has been covered and refrigerated, allow it to return to room temperature before serving.
-Spoon some of the reserved juice over chicken.
+If chicken has been covered and refrigerated, return to room temperature before serving.
+Spoon some of the reserved liquid over the chicken.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.